status-im/the-explainers/authors/swader/06-simulation/en_US/final.md

 make eth2_network_simulation
 ```

+This process will also install a local version of [our stable fork of the Nim language](https://github.com/status-im/nim) so you can dive right in with the exact version we use.

 Note that on Windows the `make` command might need to be replaced by `mingw32-make.exe` if that's what you're using.
-See [original post](https://our.status.im/nimbus-for-newbies/) for more information.
+See [original post](https://our.status.im/nimbus-for-newbies/) for more information on the difference.
 Alternatively, run it in [our Vagrant box](https://our.status.im/setting-up-a-local-vagrant-environment-for-nim-development/), it works just as well.

 If you've run the simulation before, a clean operation will be necessary to get a fresh state: